ankitects/anki-betas/src/anki2.1.50.md

 - Use white menubar on Windows (thanks to Rumo).
 - Various behind-the-scenes fixes (thanks to Arthur).
 - Various improvements to right-to-left display (thanks to Abdo).
+- When Anki encounters an issue with a card template, it now provides a link to a help page with more information (thanks to Rumo).
 - Numerous other fixes and contributions, thanks to Rumo, Henrik, Abdo, Matthias, Evandro, Arthur, Soren, BlueGreenMagick, Yoshi, Jakub, Gesa, blue-putty, stopendy, TheFeelTrain and zjosua.